 Anteaters are called anteaters in English for the same reason.
 Aardvarks also enjoy ants, though they and anteaters actually prefer termites.

 Pandas and bamboo.

-US president Ronald Reagan and jelly beans, to the point that there is a portrait of him at his presidential library made of Jelly Bellies (his preferred brand) and he required that Air Force One have them at all times.
+Ronald Reagan and jelly beans, to the point that there is a portrait of him at his presidential library made of Jelly Bellies (his preferred brand) and he required that Air Force One have them at all times.
 There's a duplicate at their factory too.
 He started eating them regularly to help him quit smoking and the habit never went away.
-On the 1983 flight of the Challenger spacecraft, Reagan had some jelly beans stashed on board in secret as a surprise for the astronauts.
+On the 1983 flight of the Space Shuttle orbiter Challenger, Reagan had some jelly beans stashed on board in secret as a surprise for the astronauts.

-US president William Howard Taft was known for being a Big Eater and for the lavish banquets he held at the White House; however, he had a surprisingly healthy favorite food: almonds.
+William Howard Taft was known for being a Big Eater and for the lavish banquets he held at the White House; however, he had a surprisingly healthy favorite food: almonds.
 He ate them when he was worried, and claimed they helped him think.
 He kept up the almond habit after losing over a hundred pounds and becoming Chief Justice; since thinking is more or less a judge's job, we'll assume he ate a lot of almonds then.

-US president (and father of Dubya) George H.W.
+Dubya's dad George H.W.
 Bush was partial to crispy fried pork rinds, aka chicharrones.
 This salty snack is a Southern American and Mexican staple and is slightly similar to the British favorite pork cracklings (except cracklings aren't as "clean" as pork rinds).
 He also had a trademark least favorite food: broccoli.

-US president Lyndon B Johnson loved the citrus soda Fresca so much that he had a special tap installed in the Oval Office that dispensed nothing but the drink.
+Lyndon Johnson loved the citrus soda Fresca so much that he had a special tap installed in the Oval Office that dispensed nothing but the drink.

 President Barack Obama is a fan of fancy chocolates, especially Fran's Chocolates, an artisan chocolate brand from Seattle.

-In this interview during March 2013, former First Lady and Secretary of State Hillary Rodham Clinton says that, since 1992, she has used hot chili peppers to maintain her stamina.
+In this interview during March 2013, former First Lady, Secretary of State, and presidential candidate Hillary Rodham Clinton says that, since 1992, she has used hot chili peppers to maintain her stamina.